PeterCondick/epigai/README.md

 Single celled organisms can learn through epigenetics.
 Genes are switched on or switched off until the required behaviour is achieved.

-This project is an attempt to do something similar in code.
+This project is an attempt to do something similar in java code.

 # Generate code from an interface and unit tests

-Starting with a list of possible code instructions, an interface and unit tests that specify the required behaviour epigai can evolve an implementation that passes all the unit tests.
+Starting with a list of possible java code instructions, an interface and unit tests that specify the required behaviour epigai can evolve a java implementation that passes all the unit tests.

 # To Use